ryanswapp/react-phoenix-starter-template/README.md

 npm start
 ```

 This will start your Webpack Dev Server on port 3000.
-Next, in your other terminal window navigate to the backend app and start the server:
+Next, in your other terminal window navigate to the backend app, create the database, and start the server:
 ```
 cd backend

+mix

+mix ecto.create

+mix ecto.migrate

 mix phoenix.server
 ```